-Example 2.
+Example 3.
 Flag locations where "location error numerical" is more than 30 meters, keeping any records for which there is no value.

 Many outliers in tracking data can be removed by calculating the speed that would be required to go between consecutive locations, and excluding records that, if correct, would require that the animal had been traveling at an unrealistically high speed.
 The speed filter flags records that imply unrealistic speeds, with an optional buffer to account for the accuracy of your location estimates.
 Before running the speed filter, be sure that your deployment periods are correctly set.
 Accidentally including locations in the track that were collected before or after tags were deployed on animals could lead to unexpected results.
 The filter options look like this: